cslant/react-docker/README.md

 # Docker for React

+This is a simple docker configuration for React.
+It is suitable for both development and production environments.

 ## For development

 First, update the **APP_CONTAINER_NAME** and **APP_PORT** variables in the .env file if you want to change the container name and the port number.